Fall 2019 Comparative Physiology Seminar Series

 The Seminar Series in Comparative Physiology presents current research on fundamental and applied aspects of animal physiology.
 Our weekly seminars feature one or two speakers who are primarily graduate students in the Department of Integrative Biology or visiting early-career scientists from a local university.

-We meet Monday's in SSC 3317 from 12:00 - 1:00 pm.
+We meet Mondays in SSC 1504 from 11:00 - 12:00 pm.
 All are welcome.

 February 17 - Family Day - no seminar

 February 24 - Michael Lim

 Using zebrafish to test the transfer of environmental stress from parents to offspring

 March 9 - Sarah Alderman & Pat Wright

 Beyond the bar(graph): a workshop on data visualization

 Insect septate junctions: roles in ionoregulatory epithelia